paultopia/cleanup-case/README.md

 4. Alternatively, if you have a bunch of rtf files in the same directory to convert, download process-rtfs.sh from here, rename as appropriate, set the execute bit, and use that to convert an entire directory.

-5. Wait a **long time** (this is slow.  sorry.  go get some coffee.)
-And you're done.
 Your directory will now contain a text file (or a bunch of text files) with the same names, but with .txt instead of .rtf --- and the garbage will be gone.

 (c) 2017 Paul Gowder, MIT license.